Abdelkareem-soliman/multiplayer-gaming-platform/README.md

 # multiplayer-gaming-platform
-An interactive online gaming platform built using Flask for the backend, integrated with PostgreSQL, MongoDB, and Redis for comprehensive data management.
-The frontend is designed for a seamless user experience, offering functionalities like player profiles, game statistics, and competitive leaderboards.
+This repository contains a full-stack online gaming platform designed to manage players, track game statistics, and provide real-time leaderboards.
+The backend is built with Flask, leveraging PostgreSQL for relational data, MongoDB for flexible document storage, and Redis for caching and real-time features.
+The frontend is a responsive web interface developed using HTML, CSS, and JavaScript.
+#Features